SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/combined-selections.md

 ### Follow-ups

 1. Create a combined selection of follow-ups based on two existing selections: "Follow-ups linked to my customers" (selection 1) and "Planned follow-ups next month" (selection 2).
 2. Choose the combination type **Common**.
-The result will be a list of follow-ups you need to act on next month.
+The result is a list of follow-ups you need to act on next month.
 You could then export this to a file using the **Export to file** task.

 > [!NOTE]
 > If you simply want to compare the companies linked to these two selections, check **Compare companies only**.